TobiOlajumoke/DevOps-Projects/Project_10/README.md

 There are different types of SSL/TLS certificates – you can learn more about them here.
 You can also watch a tutorial on how SSL works here or an additional resource here

 In this project you will register your website with LetsEnrcypt Certificate Authority, to automate certificate issuance you will use a shell client recommended by LetsEncrypt – cetrbot.

+This project consists of two parts:
+- Configure Nginx as a Load Balancer
+- Register a new domain name and configure secured connection using SSL/TLS certificates

+Your target architecture will look like this: